-Here is the whole plan, and how to build it with your vet.
+Here is the whole plan, what each part can and cannot do, and how to build it with your vet.

-Canine cognitive dysfunction is progressive, so the aim is not to reverse it.
-The aim is to slow the slide and hold onto quality of life.
+Canine cognitive dysfunction is progressive, so the aim is not to reverse it or stop it.
+The aim is to ease the signs, reduce the confusion and anxiety, and hold onto quality of life for as long as possible.
 That is very doable, especially when you start at the first signs rather than waiting until things are bad.
-Early is the single biggest lever you have.
-There is more function to protect when there is more function left.
+Veterinary guidance is clear that recognizing it early and starting management early gives you more to work with, because there is more function to protect when there is more function left.

 Part 1: Medication